SmartTechology/Lora_rainGauage/readme/README.md

 <hr>

 # Disclamer
 <p> Most of the code is written by IDEETRON and I thank them for there hard work.
 All I have done is edit it to a rain gauge.
 So many thanks again to the guys at IDEETRON.

+Remember have fun <br>
+Kind Regards <br>
+Luke
 <hr>